A lower bound for the modulus of the Dirichlet eta function on a partition $\mathcal{P}$ from 2-D principal component analysis and transitive composition: Discussion

-The below are based on the premise that the Dirichlet eta function can be used as a proxy of the Riemann zeta function for zero finding in the critical strip, and interpretations about the lower bound of the modulus of the Dirichlet eta function as a floor function.
-The surface spanned by the modulus of the Dirichlet eta function is a continuum resulting from the application of a real-valued function over the dimensions of the complex plane, which is a planar representation where the reals form an ad-dextram vertice contiguous with the imaginary axis, and where the square of imaginary numbers are subtracted from zero.
-The modulus of the Dirichlet eta function is a holographic function sending a complex number into a real number, whereas the floor function is a projection of the former onto the real axis.
+The present work employs the Dirichlet eta function as a proxy of the Riemann zeta function for zero finding in the critical strip, and describes results about the lower bound of the modulus of the Dirichlet eta function as a floor function.
+The surface spanned by the modulus of the Dirichlet eta function is a continuum resulting from the application of a real-valued function over the dimensions of the complex plane, which is a planar representation where the reals form a line continuous to the right intersecting the imaginary axis, and where the square of imaginary numbers are subtracted from zero.
+As a design aspect, the modulus of the Dirichlet eta function is a holographic function sending a complex number into a real number, whereas the floor function is a projection of the former onto the real axis.